bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 Executor
 ---------------------

-An executor is a key module component that performs the data processing.
-It receives the data flow and process it in correspondence with the parameters of module specification.
+An executor is a key component that performs the data processing.
+It receives the data flow and processes it in correspondence with the parameters of module specification.
 It utilizes an instance/instances for processing.
 An instance is a full range of settings for an exact module.

 Data-Flow Processing in Modules
 ---------------------------------